Pythm/ad-ElectricalManagement/info.md

 > :warning: **WARNING**
 > It is necessary to restart probably both Home Assistant and Appdaemon, and in some cases, reboot the vehicle to re-establish communications with the Tesla API after any service visits and also changes/reconfiguration of the integration in Home Assistant, such as if you need to update the API key.

+Input the name of your Tesla with `charger`.
+Check logs for any errors.

 ```yaml
   tesla:
     - charger: nameOfCar